Lisa is an engineering subcontractor working in a federal office. She works toward

 Is this the kind of societal environment we want to cultivate for our children’s

-I'm the new woman at work.
-I’ve been here a little over a month.
-I'm in my thirties
+I'm the new woman at work, been here about a month.
+This is my second job for an

-over a decade across the country.
-In both of these jobs, within a few weeks of my arrival, a male co-worker has taken my hand and put it somewhere it doesn't belong.
+decade across the country.
+In both of these jobs, within a few weeks of my arrival

+a male co-worker has put their hand somewhere it doesn't belong.
+Apparently the guys

 Surely I couldn’t be the only one the Charlie has been sticking his fingers on.
 The

-It looks like Charlie’s not the only one looking for action.
+Of course, Charlie’s not the only one looking for action.
 He’s just following the

 lead of management.
-Interesting that Barry and Jane came in to work all cozy
+Interesting that Barry and Jane came in to work all cozy together

-As the new woman, I don't know a whole lot of people in the organization and they don't know
+As the new woman, I don't know a whole lot of people at the FAA and they don't know

 anything about me.
 I don't have a network of colleagues to interact with.
+My official

-My official government boss hasn't spoken to me more than once since I started because
+FAA boss hasn't spoken to me more than once since I started.
+He's transferring to

-So I hung out with the most fun guy who paid me any attention, told me the gossip
+So I hung out with the most fun person who paid me any attention, told me the gossip

 of the office.
 Now the person I enjoy talking to the most is the person I need to